 Unfortunately, unlike with some USCIS applications, there's no mechanism in place yet for paying an extra fee for premium, expedited processing.
-Eventually USCIS plans to start it for I-765s, such that applicants needing quick action (within 30 days) and who are willing to pay a high fee to get it can request this using USCIS Form I-907.
-In the meantime, your sole option is to submit a letter to USCIS requesting expedited processing based on economic necessity.
+Your sole option is to submit a letter to USCIS requesting expedited processing based on urgent economic necessity.
 However, USCIS is not required to honor such requests.

 All EAD cards have an expiration date.
 Just how long it lasts depends on how long the underlying status is allowed to last.
 It's often somewhere between 90 days and two years.

 If you are still eligible for work authorization when your expiration date is coming (in other words, if your underlying status allowing for work authorization has not expired), you may apply to renew it.
 This is done in much the same way as applying for an initial EAD, by filing Form I-765 and sending it to USCIS with the appropriate filing fee.

 Timing is an important consideration when renewing an EAD.
-As of early 2021, USCIS processing times for this form can range from two to 11 months, depending on eligibility category and which Service Center handles your region.
+USCIS processing times for this form tend to range from two to 11 months, depending on eligibility category and which Service Center handles your region.